scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Hyperband
 ---------

-Hyperband is a principled early stopping scheme for randomized hyper-parameter selection [#resources]_ and an adaptive hyper-parameter optimization algorithm :cite:`li2016hyperband`.
+Hyperband is a principled early stopping scheme for randomized hyperparameter selection [#resources]_ and an adaptive hyperparameter optimization algorithm :cite:`li2016hyperband`.
 At the most basic level, it partially trains models before stopping models with low scores, then repeats.
 By default, it stops training the bottom 33% of the available models